ALBUE/Resume/README.md

 ## Files

 C++ file.
 Shows stocks and other information about them. stock_tracking1 - Copy.txt
 A stock selecting Menu.
 This C++ file will become part of the stock tracking file, above. simpleMenu.txt
 A C++ Pie Chart.
 It contains stock data, presented in pie chart form.
 (I'd like to get fancier pie charts or other charts in C+.
 I hope the Community can suggest something.)
 PieChart.txt
 Below is a C++ program that will append two files.
 APPEND TWO FILES 9_2019.txt
 Below is text file for appending one file to another.
-I use it to text my APPEND TWO FILES program. examplesppend.txt
+I use it to test my APPEND TWO FILES program. examplesppend.txt
 Below is another text file for appending one file to another.
 Used for testing, as above. example.txt